-High beam indicator light lights up blue - High beam is switched on.
-FI FI warning lamp (MIL) lights up/flashes orange - The OBD has detected an emission- or safety-critical fault.
-The fuel level warning lamp lights up orange - The fuel level has reached the reserve mark. (+ + +) Turn signal indicator light flashes green - Turn signal is switched on.
+The high beam indicator light lights up blue - The high beam is switched on.
+FI FI Warning lamp (MIL) lights up/flashes orange - The OBD has detected an emission- or safety-critical fault.
+The low fuel warning lamp lights up orange - The fuel level has reached the reserve mark. (+ + +) Turn signal indicator light flashes green - The turn signal is switched on.